bengionz/bengionz.github.io/math4610/solution_manual/tasksheet_1_manual/README.md

-This will contain my info for task sheet 1. :)
+This will contain my specs for task sheet 1